-Whenever situation entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river as defined in Title 38, Chapter 3, subchapter I, article 2-B, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of that body of water.
+Whenever situated tuation entirely or partially within the watershed of any pond or lake or within two hundred fifty (250) feet of any wetland, great pond or river as defined in Title 38, M.R.S.A.
+Chapter 3, subchapter I, article 2-B, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of that body of water.
+The Planning Board may determine that the proposed subdivision will not adversely affect surface water quality if the subdivision has been designed to comply with the Shoreland Performance Overlay District.